TINY travel kitchen:

 I don't mess around with water anymore, as I've been too sick from water that was supposedly safe.
 So I'm grateful for this water purifier that's "proven to be safe and effective, eliminating over 99.9% of bacteria, viruses and protozoa that cause water-borne illness."
-From all the research I’ve read, using this purifier is safer for me than using water filters.
-It also means I don't have to buy bottled water (eliminating plastic/waste), nor haul my own water, most of the time.
-BONUS: it easily fits in my Pacsafe.
+From all the research I’ve read, using this purifier is safer for me than water filters.
+This also means I don't have to buy bottled water (no plastic/waste), nor haul water (on me) when I’d rather not.
+BONUS: this purifier easily fits into my Pacsafe.

 I'm always proclaiming that this is the only eating utensil that need exist.
 I find its weight, dimensions, spoon shape, prong length, prong placement, and its finish, perfectly balanced.
 I can easily eat anything with this spork.
 No other spork I've tried has come close.
 In fact, I’m often telling retailers about this spork, so they can stock and sell it.
 It’s that good.

 This paring knife is so large and sharp that it helps me more like a chef's knife.
 And I love that it has a protective sheath.
 So this is the only knife I carry.
 It easily cuts fruit, nuts, squash, etc. and my only regret has been when I’ve left it behind (on a certain someone’s boat, thinking an Airbnb would have better knives).
 But no other knife has made me smile like this knife.